 Game Bar Improvements

 Windows 10’s Game bar is now its own app and comes with some improvements.
-Now you can adjust audio options right from the bar.
+In the latest version, you can adjust audio options right from the bar.
 Plus, you can see a chart showing game stats like FPS along with CPU and other hardware usage.

 Enable the Game bar at Settings > Gaming >Game bar.